awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-pspnet-eng.md

 ### 3.3.
 Deep Supervision for ResNet-Based FCN

 ![Figure 5.
 Illustration of auxiliary loss in ResNet101.](../../.gitbook/assets/61/aux_loss.png)

-*Figure 5.
-Illustration of auxiliary loss in ResNet101.*

 Apart from the main branch using softmax loss to train the final classifier, another classifier is applied after the fourth stage.
 An example of this deeply supervised ResNet101 model is illustrated in Fig. 5.
 This auxiliary loss helps optimize the learning process, while the master branch loss takes the most responsibility.